Read This First

 Prompt 1: How can I honestly assess my progress and level in my philosophical training?

-The central claim is this: Honest self-assessment in philosophical training involves a reflective and structured approach to understanding your strengths, weaknesses, and overall progress.
+In plain terms: Honest self-assessment in philosophical training involves a reflective and structured approach to understanding your strengths, weaknesses, and overall progress.

 Start by defining clear, specific goals for your philosophical training.
 What areas of philosophy do you want to master?
 Are there particular philosophers or texts you aim to understand deeply?